 Over four years ago, I made the decision to upgrade my trusty 14.1" HP Pavilion dm4-1063cl notebook by maxing-out the RAM to 8GB and replacing the 500GB spinning drive with a 512GB SSD.
 Although it would not have the long battery life of the newest ultrabooks of four years ago, the upgrades were significantly more economical, the SSD was reliable and fast, and I got almost a full four years of use out of the old HP.
-Last month the time had come to finally repace it.
+In 2017, the time had come to finally repace it.

 Having made the decision to buy a new ultrabook, I knew that I wanted to buy from a computer vendor that pre-installs Linux.
 I chose the 14.1" Galago UltraPro from System76.
 I also knew that buying from a company like System76, Zareason, or the Dell Developer Edition would provide me with hardware that is guaranteed to run Linux.
 Although the folks at System76 don't manufacture all of their computers, they do select the models and components to ensure Linux compatibility.
 What I didn't know is how much of a difference that makes!
 I used my new ultrabook for quite a few years, and before I replaced it with a Dell XPS 13, I came to realize within the first couple of weeks of using it that the "magic" that Apple credits with making all of its products "just work" together, is real -- and it's not available only from Apple.
 When you use hardware that is made for Linux, everything just works!
 No need to mess with finding the right drivers.
 No need to worry that the display might need a tweak to get it working.
 No need to mess with the sound card or any other component.
 The advantages of having hardware and software that are designed for each other works for Linux computers just as it does for Apple devices.